OpenDreamKit/OpenDreamKit/ProposalWriting.rst

   story that will make the call and the needs match naturally together.

-- Encourage the participants to base all their decisions upon what they believe in.
+- Encourage the participants to shape the proposal to feel included, and to base all their decisions upon what they believe in.

 Engage the community
 ====================